DillonKyleDev/FlatEngine/README.md

 ```

-Then when the Damage function is called from BlasterRound in the `OnBoxCollisionEnter()` function, the engine will have assigned the variables `my_id` and `this_object` with references to the BlasterRound object (in this case), the `Damage()` function would be doing damage to the BlasterRound GameObject because it is accessing the table using its ID.
+Then when the Damage function is called from `BlasterRound.lua.scp` in the `OnBeginCollision()` function, the engine will have assigned the variables `my_id` and `this_object` with references to the BlasterRound object (in this case), the `Damage()` function would be doing damage to the BlasterRound GameObject because it is accessing the Health table using it's ID.
 That is also assuming there is any data to access in the first place, as the BlasterRound GameObject may not even have a Health script with data to access.

 Hopefully this distinction makes sense because it is essential in understanding how Lua operates on GameObjects within FlatEngine.